A categorification of Grassmannian cluster algebras: Describing the category

+Hence $\CM(A)$ is a Frobenius category in which the projective-injective objects are the projective $A$-modules. \end{corollary}

-To justify these claims, note first that $A$ is noetherian because it is finitely generated as a module over a commutative noetherian ring.
+\begin{proof} Note first that $A$ is noetherian because it is finitely generated as a module over a commutative noetherian ring.
 Second, because $A$ is a free $Z$-module, the functor

 is exact when interpreted as a functor to either left or right $A$-modules.
-This functor also preserves injectives and $Z$ is Gorenstein of injective dimension one, so $A\isom \Hom_Z(A,Z)$ has (left and right) injective dimension one and thus, in particular, is Gorenstein.
+This functor also preserves injectives, as it is right adjoint to the (exact) forgetful functor, and $Z$ is Gorenstein of injective dimension one, so $A\isom \Hom_Z(A,Z)$ has (left and right) injective dimension one and thus, in particular, is Gorenstein.

-Finally, note that the right-hand-side of \eqref{eq:CM3}, which is sometimes denoted $GP(A)$ (see \cite[Remark~2.1]{KIWY}), is generally contained in the left-hand-side, defined as $A$-modules that are Cohen-Macaulay over $Z$.
-The opposite containment follows in this case (e.g by \cite[Lemma~4.16]{KIWY}), because the injective dimension of $A$ is equal to $\dim Z$, a property which in fact holds for a general Auslander Z-order by \cite[Lemma~4.17(2)]{KIWY}. \end{remark}